Want our best pricing?

 Pallet Flow Racking

 Pallet flow racking is usually ideal for storage loads that are dense and heavy and have numerous order picking sections.
-These racks employ the FIFO (first -in, first-out) loading system, ensuring products are continually rotated.
+These racks employ the FIFO (first-in, first-out) loading system, ensuring products are continually rotated.

 Carton Flow Racking

 Carton flow racks also offer a FIFO approach to the inventory.
 These systems utilize rear-load designs that enable easy operation and management of inventory.
-Unlike pallet flow racks, this system is designed for hand picking and stocking boxes and cartons in stead of palletized loads.
+Unlike pallet flow racks, this system is designed for hand picking and stocking boxes and cartons instead of palletized loads.

 Wire Decks, Beam Capacity & Load Distribution